dragonfly-science/dragonfly-website/content/landing-pages/what-we-do/content.md

 toolsTitle: We love good tools
 toolsIntro: >
   These are our favourites – open source, refined, trusted.
 With them at our fingertips, we can do magic with data.
-toolsDetails: >
-  Within out team we have expertise will all these data science and analysis tools.
+Within our team we have expertise with all these data science and analysis tools.
-  <br><br>
-  Would your project benefit from our skills?
+toolsDetails: Would your project benefit from our skills?
 teaserCTALink: /what-we-do/
 toolsCTALink: "#contact"
 toolsCTAButton: contact us